“I wonder …”

 How would you finish this sentence?

 Gwen Tuinman is a novelist, born and raised in rural southern Ontario.
 Fascinated by the landscape of human tenacity, she writes about people navigating the social restrictions of their era.
 Her storytelling is influenced by an interest in bygone days.
-As a mentor, she helps women writers to shed emotional armour so they can reclaim their self-expression, dream bigger and learn to guide themselves through new creative risks.
-Gwen lives in the Kawartha Lakes region with her husband.
-Her forthcoming novel will be published in the spring of 2024 by Random House Canada.
+She lives in the Kawartha Lakes region with her husband.
+Gwen is the author of UNREST (Random House Canada), a 19th-century historical adventure novel.

 Gwen Tuinman is a novelist, born and raised in rural southern Ontario.
 Fascinated by the landscape of human tenacity, she tells stories about people navigating the social restrictions of their era.
 Her storytelling is influenced by an interest in bygone days.
 Gwen lives in the Kawartha Lakes region with her husband.